shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Kyle laughed, "I think I should explain.
 I wasn't trying to learn Aimimancy.
 I was trying to discover something worse.
 My mother died.
 Killed by bandits.
 They tore her limb from limb."

-Fiona stared at him in horror, "You were.trying to become...
+Fiona stared at him in horror, "You were trying to become...
 A Necromancer?"

 He nodded with a visible twinge of pain, "Yeah."